cloudfoundry/summit-training-classes/operator/site/content/labs/deploy-cf.md

 <!-- THIS SECTION WILL NEED TO BE REWRITTEN AFTER WE PIN DOWN AWS METHOD -->

-This section covers logging from an AWS or laptop setup.
+This section covers logging in from an AWS or laptop setup.

 **NOTE**

-- When using BOSH Lite v2, the default username is `admin` and password is `admin` (if needed).
+- BOSH can generate credentials for you, including when using `bosh create-env` to create a BOSH Lite v2 Director.
+Login instructions appeared in the [instructions from bosh.io](https://bosh.io/docs/bosh-lite).
-- The rest of this lab and the successive labs assume running BOSH Lite v2 on AWS and having `SSH-ed` into your AWS EC2 instance.
+- The rest of this lab and the successive labs assume running BOSH Lite v2 on AWS and having `SSH`ed into your AWS EC2 instance.

 ### BOSH Lite v2 on AWS